 How to Help Every Child Fulfill Their Potential (09:59)

 As we started with Dweck, it seems fitting to end with Dweck.
 She speaks here on the critical role praise can play in developing a growth mindset in children, beautifully illustrated in an RSA Animate video.
 By simply adjusting your language and commenting on effort rather than intelligence, you can make a dramatic difference.
 (Best for: parents, teachers, and administrators.)

 You can find countless videos and resources online to dig deeper into research around mindsets.
-For even more resources, visit our Growth Mindset topic page.
-Or check out these three solid organizations:
+For even more resources, check out these three solid organizations:

 - The Mindset Scholars Network has a goal of bridging the gap between research and practitioners.